SAP-samples/teched2022-AP261/exercises/ex6/README.md

 * API's avialable
 * CURD operations supported by each API
-* Specification of each API such Request and Response payload structure, filters etc.,
+* Specification of each API such Request and Response payload structure, semantics, filters, parameters etc.,

 1. Open 'https://api.sap.com'.
 You will see the following screen.